KozakHou/Parallel_Computing_HPC/README.md

 #### Performance Optimization:
 - Avoid excessive synchronization and minimize the use of critical sections.
 - Use mechanisms like `reduction` to fully utilize parallel computing capabilities.
-This Markdown version provides a concise summary of OpenMP, highlighting